cs-4241-26a/cs-4241-26a.github.io/README.md

 Unless otherwise noted, meeting the minimum requirements for an assignment will earn a B (86%).

-You may earn up to additional 20 points via optional achievements from the following categories:
+You may earn up to additional 20 points via optional achievements from either *technical* or *design* achievements.
-- Design for *Efficiency*
-- Design for *Accessibility*
-- Design for *Privacy*
-- Design for *Fun*

-Some assignments will have achievements from all four categories, some might have achievements from only two or three.
 They are an opportunity for you to take an active role in your learning and assessment; you get to choose which achievements are most interesting to complete.
 Achievement points can both boost your grade up to an A and also make up for points that you might have lost in regards to the minimum requirements for an assignment.